West Virginia Law Review

 Thus, applied to a basic utilitarian balance, these states

-presumably reason that it
+presumably reason that it is more important to punish a

-improve the chances of the
+liar for perjury than it is to improve the chances of the

 truth coming to light in an insignificant low-level trial,

-such as for a speeding
+such as for a speeding violation.
+Because perjury is a

-instance, speeding, society
+greater offense than, for instance, speeding, society

-should punish the perjurer without giving him a recantation
+should punish the perjurer without giving him a

-defense, which would
+recantation defense, which would ultimately aid the

-violation hearing.
 This

-also includes other low-level trials where crimes or issues
+also includes other low-level trials where crimes or

-less serious than perjury
+issues less serious than perjury are being litigated.
+Some

-that this gives the
+jurisdictions presumably reason that this gives the

 greatest benefit to society by punishing a greater